taw00/dashcore-rpm/documentation/overview.12.1-dashcore-masternode-setup.md

 >
 > These instructions are specific to the Red Hat-family of linuxes.

+## What is Dash and what is a Dash Masternode?

+Dash (Digital Cash) is an open source peer-to-peer cryptocurrency that offers instant transactions (InstantSend), private transactions (PrivateSend) and token fungibility.
+Dash operates a decentralized governance and budgeting system, making it the first decentralized autonomous organization (DAO).
+Dash is also a platform for innovative decentralized crypto-tech.

+A Dash Full Node is a un-collatoralized member of a decentralized network of servers that validate transactions and blocks.
+A Dash Masternode is a member of a network of incentivized servers that perform expanded critical services for the Dash cryptocurrency protocol.

+Dash is open source and the name of the overarching project.
+Learn more at www.dash.org.

 ## Wallets and Masternodes

 _Note that there are two systems involved here, one for the wallet and the other for the masternode._